metacpan/metacpan-cpan-extracted/distros/M/MS/README.md

 DESCRIPTION
 -----------

-NOTE: The current API is subject to  minor changes.
-This notice will be removed when the API is considered stable.

 The `MS::` namespace is intended as a hub for mass spectrometry-related development in Perl.
 This core package includes a number of parsers for HUPO PSI standards and other common file formats, as well as core functionality for